 Algebra 1 and 2, Fourth Editions

 One feature lost in the transition over the last few editions is the tongue-in-cheek humor of some of the word problems.
-John Saxon, the original author, often incorporated historically anachronistic references or offbeat content such as “In a picaresque novel about the Spanish Main, the ratio of rascals to good guys was 13 to 5” (p.
-149 Algebra 1 second edition).
-The fourth editions have plenty of word problems and real life applications, but the humor has disappeared.
+John Saxon, the original author, often incorporated historically anachronistic references or offbeat content such as “In a picaresque novel about the Spanish Main, the ratio of rascals to good guys was 13 to 5” (Algebra 1, second edition, p.
+149).
+The fourth editions have plenty of word problems and real-life applications, but the humor has disappeared.

 Other elements of Saxon’s methodology remain.
 Lessons are taught in increments followed by examples and a few practice problems.
 After that, students work on “Distributed and Integrated” practice problem sets with 30 problems per lesson.

-The Homeschool Kits include the student text, a solutions manual with complete solutions for the Warm Ups and all practice problems, and a Homeschool Testing Book.
+The homeschool kits include the student text, a solutions manual with complete solutions for the Warm Ups and all practice problems, and a Homeschool Testing Book.
 The testing book has 23 cumulative tests plus reproducible test answer sheets.
-It also has the answers for all the tests.
-In addition, a Test Analysis Form helps you identify lessons where concepts were originally taught, so that students can review if needed for problems they missed.
+It also has the answers for all of the tests.
+In addition, a Test Analysis Form helps you identify lessons where concepts were originally taught so that students can review if needed for problems they missed.
 Note that the third editions have answers to odd-numbered problems in the back of each student text, but there are no answers in the fourth edition textbooks.
 All answers and solutions are in the solutions manuals.

 The fourth edition of Algebra 1 introduces trigonometry and more extensive work with quadratic equations and functions than does the third edition.
 In keeping with the slightly advanced content of Algebra 1, the fourth edition of Algebra 2 does much less review in the early chapters than in the third edition.
 (A Skills Bank at the back of the book provides some review if needed.)
 Instead of a thorough review, this text jumps quickly into functions, matrices, and determinants.
 More attention is given to functions, while matrices and determinants are not even taught in the third edition.
 Geometry is reviewed through practice problems and incorporated into lessons that apply algebra and trigonometry.
 Students work with practical applications of concepts through word problems more than we find in many other second-year algebra courses.
 This text should be a great option for those who need a challenging course that will prepare them for advanced math.

 The Saxon Math program has tended to be strong on skill development, but weaker on conceptual explanation and application.
-The inclusion of investigations in the fourth editions of Algebra 1, Algebra 2, and the new Geometry book (as well as in the newer texts for younger levels) reflects the publisher’s awareness of this problem.
-This particular feature along with other improvements make the fourth editions my recommended option rather than third editions.
+The inclusion of investigations in the fourth editions of Algebra 1, Algebra 2, and the new Geometry textbook (as well as in the newer texts for younger levels) reflects the publisher’s awareness of this problem.
+This particular feature, along with other improvements, makes the fourth editions my recommended option rather than third editions.

 Advanced Mathematics, Second Edition

-Advanced Mathematics should follow both the third and fourth editions of Algebra 2.
-This text is one of the easiest for most homeschoolers to work with to cover advanced algebra, geometry, and trigonometry.
+Advanced Mathematics should follow both the third and fourth edition courses for Algebra 2.
+This course is one of the easiest for most homeschoolers to work with to cover advanced algebra, geometry, and trigonometry.
 Originally envisioned as a one-year course, Saxon now recommends that students take at least a year and a half to complete the course unless they are very bright.
-However, because fourth editions of Algebra 1 and 2 as well as the Saxon Geometry course are more advanced than the classic series, students are likely to find more material to be at a review level and might be able to get through the text in just one year.
+However, because fourth editions of Algebra 1 and 2, as well as the Saxon Geometry course, are more advanced than the classic series, students are likely to find more material to be at a review level and might be able to get through the text in just one year.